Blockia-Labs/blockialabs-ssi/docs/docs/getting-started/installation.md

 # Installation

-Install Blockialabs SSI libraries in your project.
+Install Blockia SSI libraries in your project.

 ## Package Managers